 Mr. Lim was a bank officer at United Overseas Bank (Malaysia) Berhad (then Lee Wah Bank Limited) from 1984 to 1989.
 He then joined AmBank (M) Berhad (then Security Pacific Bank Limited) as an Assistant Vice President in 1989 and he left in 1990 to join Malpac Holdings Berhad as an Executive Director, a position he still holds.
 Mr. Lim is also a Director of several other private companies.

-Mr. Lim sits on the Board of Directors of Malpac Holdings Berhad as an Executive Director and Kumpulan Powernet Berhad as an Independent Non-Executive Director.
+Mr. Lim sits on the Board of Directors of Malpac Holdings Berhad as an Executive Director.

 Datuk Yap Kau @ Yap Yeow Ho